evacastineiras/TableGeneratorInterface/README.md

-# TableGeneratorInterface
+# Table Generator Interface
-Frontend app with dynamic HTML generation via JavaScript.
-Connects to a backend to display and manage data across multiple tables.
-Supports full CRUD operations with field validation based on defined constraints.
+Frontend application that interacts with a backend API to manage and display data across multiple tables.
+It was built to demonstrate efficient dynamic UI rendering and solid form validation techniques.
+It implements dynamic HTML generation using JavaScript (no frameworks), has full CRUD support (Create, Read, Update, Delete), allows search and filter per table and field validation based on defined constraints.